StarlingUAS/FenswoodScenario/docs/details/repo_layout.md

 ## Building

 There exists a `Makefile` which should provide automated commands for building and testing the `Dockerfile` simulator for this repository.

+## Example controller

+The example controller is in the `example_controller_python_ap` folder.
+This is a Python rosnode put into a local Docker container.
+The `docker-compose.example_drone_controller.yaml` docker-compose file is used to build and run this controller against the simulator run by `docker-compose.yml`